-They are sharing opinion on aspects of your product you may have never even considered, like voicing their concern over health issues.
-Or it may be just that they prefer plastic mascara bristles over rubber, or your double cheeseburger over your hamburger.
+They are sharing opinions on aspects of your product you may have never even considered.
+For example, they might voice their concern over health issues.
+Or it may be just that they prefer plastic mascara bristles over rubber.
+Or your double cheeseburger over your hamburger.

-These customers may never tweet directly to your brand, but there are forums, blogs, comments, and online communities where they are engaging.
+These customers may never tweet tagging directly your brand.
+But there are forums, blogs, comments, and online communities where they are engaging.

 Your predefined set of questions will probably never reach some of the topics they are covering, and you won’t be able to estimate the relevance of the answer they are giving.

 But if 70% of your customers praise your hamburgers on social media, and 70% are complaining about chicken nuggets, isn’t that a pretty good indicator of opinion?
 More so than your 100 questions about soda offerings?

 With social listening, the data you see is the data you get.
 These may or may not correspond with your intuitive thinking – which is what makes them good datasets.

 2. It is a rare opportunity to observe customers in their natural surrounding

 Tara Nicolle-Nelson said that your competitors are not a “who”, but a “what”.
 In her Harvard Business Review article, she said that at MyFitnessPal, her competitors were not similar lifestyle companies like Weight Watchers, but rather “anything that makes it harder to live a healthy life”, including fast food, biology, and mindless eating.

 Social listening is a great way for your company to look at what your target group is doing when they are not mentioning your product.
 With a good setup, you can find out what problems trouble them in their daily lives, to which issues they devote most of their attention, and how they spend their days.